OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: OSMOSIS

 OSMOSIS offers a host OS API for sNIC packet processing management, encompassing ECTX creation and offloading specific flow handling to the sNIC.
 Tenant-initiated offloading involves the creation of a flow ECTX.
 ECTX facilitates tenant control using the following components.

-\subpar{0.5}{SLO policy:}The SLO policy sets compute, DMA, and egress priorities, per-kernel cycle budget, packet buffer size, and on-sNIC memory.
+\subpar{0.5}{SLO policy:}The SLO policy sets compute, DMA, and egress priorities, kernel cycle budget, packet buffer size, and on-sNIC memory.
 OSMOSIS offers transparent SLO management via SLO knobs indicated in Table~\ref{tab:osmosis_principles}.
 By default, all tenants' FMQs share equal priority.
 To achieve perfect fairness in such a scenario, all flows should get the same portion of PUs and IO bandwidth at any time.
 Increasing the priority of the ECTX leads to \textit{proportionally} more resources (PUs, bandwidth) allocated to the ECTX.
-A per-kernel cycle limit curbs excessive PU usage, adjustable for total or individual kernel execution times.
-We assess priority's impact on resource fairness in Section~\ref{sec:evaluation}.
+A per-kernel cycle limit is adjustable for total or individual kernel execution times and curbs excessive PU usage.
+Cycle-limit also prevents users from writing ill-behaved code (e.g., infinite \verb|while(true)| loop).
+We assess SLO's impact on resource fairness in Section~\ref{sec:evaluation}.

 \subpar{0.5}{Kernel binary:}kernel binary cross-compiled by the tenant is loaded into sNIC memory by the control plane and is later executed on the flow packets.
 The kernel binary can compute and schedule DMA and egress requests according to the tenant requirements.